- Published on

 DB_PASSWORD=SuperDuperPass123

-- The tester then confirmed the user by looking at the
+- I then confirmed the user by looking at the

 passwdfile where there was another user calledadmin.